Want to get in touch with our Board?

 Involved in the American Board of Group Psychology, Dr. Pure is a Fellow and has been a member of the Board for 12 years.
 Currently, he is the president-elect of the Board in addition to serving as the coordinator of the Maintenance of Credentials..

 In addition to workshops and experiential groups locally and nationally, Dr. Pure has presented at international conferences on issues related to practice development and gender issues in groups and continues to be invited to train clinicians in the United States and abroad.
 Dr. Pure has actively worked in the field of Conflict Resolution in both Northern Ireland and Israel.
 A related focus for him is Attachment Theory in group psychotherapy and the application of Emotionally Focused Therapy principles and techniques to group.
 Dr. Pure has a vibrant practice which includes several groups.
-He is currently the president of the American Board of Group Psychology.
+He is currently the past president of the American Board of Group Psychology.

 Elizabeth Weiner, Ph.D, ABPP